Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 I like the idea of a separation between receipt-tracking projects and blocklist-generating projects.
 Reasons in a blocklist tend to invite retaliatory harassment in an effort to make admins hide their blocklists, often in the form of (very dubious) legal threats (defamation and privacy regulations have come up).

+I also hope to see more tier-0 lists crop up.
+Any instance should be able to make a tier-0 list by sub-setting its own blocklist.
+When that happens, "Seirdy's Tier-0 list" will hopefully lose whatever authority it has.

 My greatest priority right now is solving retractions.
 Getting off of a list needs to be made much easier.

 [^1]: I did not consider dox attempts against certain neo-Nazis a reason to block.